Wondering When To Decorate For Fall? A Free Printable Timeline For You!

 • Start easing into the season by displaying seasonal fruit or veggies.

-• Go ahead and add seasonal accent pillows.
+• Go ahead and add seasonal throw pillows.

 • Add cozy linens to your bedroom.